Governor Cuomo Announces Gestational Surrogacy Now Legal in New York State

 · Creates a Surrogates' Bill of Rights, to ensure the unfettered right of surrogates to make their own healthcare decisions, including whether to terminate or continue a pregnancy, and that surrogates have access to comprehensive health insurance and independent legal counsel of their choosing, all paid for by the intended parents; and

 · Creates a streamlined process for establishing parenthood when one of the individuals is a non-biological parent, a process known as "second parent adoption."

 Governor Cuomo has long championed the rights of LGBTQ+ individuals and has sought to ensure that all New Yorkers have equal ability to start and raise families in this State.
 Gestational surrogacy provides same-sex couples and people struggling with fertility the ability to conceive a child with the help of medical advances in assisted reproduction.

 The legal process known as "Second Parent Adoption" previously presented many antiquated barriers to individuals, particularly LGBTQ+ couples, seeking to adopt their partner's biological child.
 Governor Cuomo's legislation simplified and streamlined this process by instead requiring a single visit to court to recognize legal parenthood while the child is in utero.

-The Department of Health has posted guidance here with surrogates' bill of rights, fact sheets, and a license portal.
-Information on regulations can be found here.
+The Department of Health has posted guidance with surrogates' bill of rights, fact sheets, and a license portal.

 “New York continues to take nation-leading actions to support all New Yorkers who want to start a family,” said Superintendent of Financial Services Linda A. Lacewell.
 “We remind surrogates and parents of their new insurance rights and protections, including surrogates’ right to health insurance paid for by the parents and the parents’ option to purchase insurance covering potential financial losses.”